 This past fall, I discovered the sweet spot between structure and spontaneity.
 After working at Macs Adventure for a few months, I embarked on my first self-guided tour to learn why this style of travel offers the richest experience to travelers.
 My adventure took place on undeniably beautiful Cotswold Way in south central England.
 I’d decided to travel here for a quintessentially English experience and, with the help of my new coworkers at Macs, I certainly found one.
 Upon arriving in the UK, every logistical element of my trip – from accommodations to route notes – was planned out for me.
 Having a structural backbone to my adventure provided me with the confidence and peace of mind to enjoy myself, while the flexible nature of self-guided travel allowed me to make the experience my own.

 With this in mind, three moments made me grateful to be on a self-guided trip:

 1. When Things Didn't Go as Planned

 Even the greatest trips have their speed bumps and I met mine on day three of the trail when one of my feet started hurting.
-On a personal level, I was nervous about my ability to finish the trail, but I would have felt even worse if a group was forced to change their plans because of me.
-Luckily, my self-guided itinerary afforded me the freedom to make my own plan, so I skipped the next day’s walking to buy sturdy hiking boots in a nearby town.
+On a personal level, I was nervous about my ability to finish the trail, but I would have felt even worse if a group was forced me to change their plans because of me.
+Luckily, my self-guided itinerary afforded me the freedom to make my own plan, so I skipped the next day’s walk to buy sturdy hiking boots in a nearby town.
 It was such a relief to be able to take care of my own needs without worrying about an inflexible itinerary.

 My daily essentials on the Cotswold Way - new boots and all!